-Every applicant for examination for certification as a certified court reporter shall file with the clerk of this court a written application in the form prescribed by the Board.
+Every applicant for certification as a certified court reporter shall file with the clerk of this court a written application in the form prescribed by the Board.
 Upon request, the clerk of this court shall forward to any interested person application forms together with the text of this rule and a copy of the regulations promulgated by the Board under the provisions of Section 3.

 Amended and effective January 15, 2009; amended and effective by per curiam order June 26, 2014; amended and effective by per curiam order September 15, 2016; amended and effective by per curiam order September 21, 2017.

 a. be at least 18 years of age,